cmcntsh/dev-portfolio-blog/_posts/2021-10-23-javascriptCsvFiles.md

 There are a few examples of how to parse strings for csv files using JavaScript.
 One of the challenges with doing that, though is trying to code to cover different formats and exceptions.
 It might be a good idea to use an exiting library to do the heavy lifting.

+## Requirements

+Open a CSV file and load the contents into a JavaScript array so the data can be used in an application.

+## Library

 - PaPa Parse seems to be an easy library to use. <a href = "https://www.papaparse.com/" target = "_blank">https://www.papaparse.com/</a>

+## Example

 An example CSV file.